LOADING ...

 When you brand a man a rustler, he's take a side.

-There's no middle ground in this Country War.
+There's no middle ground in this Johnson War.

-Well, the neighbors stopped by yesterday, I was outside choppin'
+Well, the neighbors stopped by yesterday, while I was choppin'

 wood.

-And filled me in on the local news, ain't none of it sounded good,
+And they filled me in on the local news, ain't of it sounded good,

-Said, they'd been some cattle stealin', by some no outlaw bands.
+Said, been some cattle stealin', by some no count outlaw bands.

 We'd all been rustler's by the big ranchers of this land.

-Well it was us against the cattlemen, and the years just it worse.
+Well it was us against the cattlemen, and the just made it worse.

-First the drought, then the tough winter, County had been dealt
+First the drought, then the tough winter, Johnson County had dealt

 a curse,

-Then their came the story the two dry golgia tax.
+their came the story about the two dry golgia tax.

-Ranger and John Tisdale both been shot in the back...
+Ranger Jones and Tisdale both been shot in the back...

-When you brand a man a rustler, he's gotta a side.
+When you brand a man a rustler, gotta take a side.

 There's no middle in this Johnson County War.

-Then last night at supper time, riders by chance.
+Then last night at time, riders stopped by chance.

 They cattleman and hired guns, just burned the Kaycee Ranch,